If you consider yourself to be a healthcare professional of high standards then you NEED to read this!

 Why is English important when you practice Medicine?

-Whether you’re a doctor, nurse, medical student, pharmacist or anyone else who needs to learn and use fancy medical terms in English you’ll find below some reasons that might make you feel like it’s time to !
+Whether you’re a doctor, nurse, medical student, pharmacist or anyone else who needs to learn and use fancy medical terms in English you’ll find below some reasons that might make you feel like it’s time to give your communication skills a healthy boost!
 These are the top three key reasons why English is going to skyrocket your professional practice as a health care practitioner.

 Let’s take a step closer and close the gap.
 For those working in the non-public sector especially in private clinics it is considered a must to be able to speak proper English and use all the necessary medical terms with ease in order to maintain a professional image and effectively communicate with your patient.
 This is essential not only to be able to get an accurate medical history, prescribe pharmaceutical treatments, learn about health conditions but to also be able to effectively guide the patient though a proper treatment plan.

 Considering that when working in the private sector you will be interacting with a large variety of people coming from abroad with certain expectations it is important to be fluent enough in English and feel confident when speaking.
 That is one of the ways you will be closing any communication gaps and ensuring the client’s needs are met on a personal level maintaining a good reputation.

 It is safe to say that the first step in coming closer to a patient is by speaking their language.
 Is that not one of the key factors that helps establish a strong doctor-patient relationship?
 If you have ever been sick or had to stay in a hospital for a few days then you know the answer.